thomasp85/ambient/cran-comments.md

-Fixed an integer overflow issue as reported by CRAN
+Upkeep and removal of C++11 requirements as requested by CRAN